 I live in Roath, in Cardiff.
 I have two kids.
 I don’t own a car.
 Occasionally, I find I need to borrow one.
 Sometimes I find I need to hire one.
 Otherwise I commute to work, travel for work, shop, go to leisure activities and do just about everything using my bike.
 Sometimes I take it on trains.
 And sometimes of course I walk.

-I’ve lived in Cardiff, doing most things by bike, for fifteen years.
+I’ve lived in Cardiff, doing most things by bike, for sixteen years.
 In that time, I’ve been

 - doored by a careless car passenger while cycling in a painted bike lane with my infant son in a bike seat.

 - been spat at from a car

 - been driven into by a driver who turned right without indicating or looking

 - been driven at deliberately on several occasions